List of Power Rangers Ninja Steel characters: Wesley Collins

-He is the Red Time Force Ranger and successor of Alex, former Red Time Force Ranger who is also his descendant.
-He is portrayed by Jason Faunt.
+Wesley Collins (portrayed by Jason Faunt) is the Red Time Force Ranger.

 Trent Fernandez-Mercer

-He is the Dino Thunder White Ranger, and both ally and former student of Tommy.
-He is portrayed by Jeffrey Parazzo.
+Trent Fernandez-Mercer (portrayed by Jeffrey Parazzo) is the Dino Thunder White Ranger.

 Gemma

-She is the RPM Silver Ranger who comes from the RPM reality.
-She is portrayed by Li Ming Hu.
+Gemma (portrayed by Li Ming Hu) is the RPM Silver Ranger.

 Antonio Garcia

-He is the Gold Samurai Ranger.
-He is portrayed by Steven Skyler.
+Antonio Garcia (portrayed by Steven Skyler) is the Gold Samurai Ranger.

 Gia Moran

-She is the Yellow Megaforce Ranger.
-She is portrayed by Ciara Hanna.
+Gia Moran (portrayed by Ciara Hanna) is the Yellow Megaforce Ranger.

 Koda

-He is the Blue Dino Charge Ranger and a caveman who comes from the Dino Charge reality who fought against Sledge.
-Koda appeared again in the Christmas special "The Poisy Show" and meet Sledge and his crew from his former timeline again one last time.
-He is portrayed by Yoshi Sudarso.
+Koda (portrayed by Yoshi Sudarso) is the Blue Dino Charge Ranger and a caveman who comes from the Dino Charge reality.

 Supporting characters

 Victor Vincent

-Victor Vincent is an unpopular, pretentious and athletic student who is the class president of Summer Cove High School and has a massive ego.
+Victor Vincent (portrayed by Chris Reid) is an unpopular, pretentious, and athletic student who is the class president of Summer Cove High School and has a massive ego.
 Victor is always coming up with plans to become popular with Monty's help which often goes comically awry.
 He has 49 trophies and attempts to collect the 50th trophy by cheating, though his cheating is always revealed and ends up hilarious.

-In "Helping Hand," Victor and Monty's magnetic device for shop class attracting the Ninja Stars which caught the attention of a Buzzcam.
+In "Helping Hand", Victor and Monty's magnetic device for shop class attracting the Ninja Stars which caught the attention of a Buzzcam.
 While Galvanax has Madame Odius and the Basher Bots take Victor and Monty as hostages, Galvanax makes plans for the season finale of "Galaxy Warriors".

-In "Galvanax Rises," Victor and Monty are roped in by Madame Odius into building the Mega-Magnet to help her in destroying the Rangers.
+In "Galvanax Rises", Victor and Monty are roped in by Odius into building the Mega-Magnet to help her in destroying the Rangers.
 Both of them managed to escape and tell the news media about their survival.

-In "Echoes of Evil," the two try to sell products that they used during the escape and got a lot of money and they dropped out of school claiming that they are done with it.
+In "Echoes of Evil", the two try to sell products that they used during their escape and got a lot of money and they dropped out of school claiming that they are done with it.
 However, the cans didn't work against Smellaphant and they were forced to give all the money back and go back to school where Principal Hastings reluctantly gave in to their demands as the check they gave her is no longer good.

-In "Doom Signal," Victor and Monty win Gorrox's audition which led to them getting captured by Basher Bots and used to entertain the Galaxy Warriors audience as part of Madame Odius' plan to brainwash the people of Earth.
+In "Doom Signal", Victor and Monty win Gorrox's audition, which led to them getting captured by Basherbots and used to entertain the Galaxy Warriors audience as part of Odius' plan to brainwash the people of Earth.

-In "Reaching the Nexus," Victor and Monty help evacuate the people from the Warrior Dome ship.
+In "Reaching the Nexus", Victor and Monty help evacuate the people from the Warrior Dome ship.
 Before escaping themselves, they threw the explosive juggling balls towards Badonna and Cosmo Royale.
-After Madame Odius is destroyed, the two of them are honored by the Mayor of Summer Cove.
-This enabled Victor to finally win his 50th trophy and everyone (including Rangers) agreed he deserved received that thropy.
+After Odius is destroyed, the two of them are honored by the Mayor of Summer Cove.
+This enabled Victor to finally win his 50th trophy.

-Victor Vincent is portrayed by Chris Reid.